petroslamb/flask-ml-server/README.md

 The word is probably caching.
 There are three levels to be considered:

-- At the web proxy (nginx) level, to send identical responses to identical requests
+- At the web proxy (nginx) level, to send identical responses to identical requests.
-- In memory of the Flask application, keep a list of requested titles/docs and their responses
+- In memory of the Flask application, keep a list of requested tokenized docs and their responses.
-- With a separate caching server like Redis (https://redis.io/), to keep a list of requested titles/docs and their responses
+- With a separate caching server like Redis (https://redis.io/), to keep a list of requested tokenized docs and their responses.

 ### Server resource depletion